opengisch/qgis-plugin-ci/README.md

 ## Automatic deployment on github workflows

-qgis-plugin-ci integrates nicely on github workflows.
+qgis-plugin-ci integrates nicely with github workflows.
 The following example automatically uploads plugins to releases and to the plugin repository when a new release is created on github.

 All you need to do is adding `OSGEO_PASSWORD` to the secrets in the repository settings.
 Note that the `GITHUB_TOKEN` is available automatically without any configuration.